 Mineral Spirits (for clean up)

-I used my Wagner paint sprayer on this because painting it by hand would have been a pain.
+I used my paint sprayer on this because painting it by hand would have been a pain.
 First, I set up my painting area with the supplies.
 The Studio Pro sprayer comes with two different nozzles.
 Most of the time I use the control finish nozzle on my projects but this time I used the iSpray nozzle.
 It’s a bit bigger and I knew it would knock this one out super fast.

 Because this is something that is going to be outdoors, I used oil-based paint.
 The directions on the sprayer suggest using a high material flow setting for oil-based paint, which is what I started on but ended up turning it down because it was a little too powerful.
 I would suggest always starting on a lower setting and working your way up.